DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/Iluvatar_usage.md

-# How to Use Days (Iluvatar) GPU in Applications
+# How to Use Iluvatar GPU in Applications

-This section describes how to use Days (Iluvatar) virtual GPU on the DCE 5.0 platform.
+This section describes how to use Iluvatar virtual GPU on DCE 5.0.

 ## Prerequisites

 - Deployed DCE 5.0 container management platform and it is running smoothly.
 - The container management module has been integrated with a Kubernetes cluster or a Kubernetes cluster has been created, and the UI interface of the cluster can be accessed.
-- The Days (Iluvatar) GPU driver has been installed on the current cluster.
-Refer to the [Days (Iluvatar) official documentation](https://support.iluvatar.com/#/login) for driver installation instructions, or contact the DaoCloud ecosystem team for enterprise-level support at peg-pem@daocloud.io.
+- The Iluvatar GPU driver has been installed on the current cluster.
+Refer to the [Iluvatar official documentation](https://support.iluvatar.com/#/login) for driver installation instructions, or contact the DaoCloud ecosystem team for enterprise-level support at peg-pem@daocloud.io.
 - The GPU cards in the current cluster have not undergone any virtualization operations or been occupied by other applications.

 ## Procedure